Engineering Computer Engineering (Omaha)

 MAJOR DEPARTMENT ADMISSION

-Because of the rapid developments in the fields of computer engineering and electronics engineering, the curricular requirements are continually reviewed and upgraded to reflect technological advances.
+Because of the rapid developments in the field of computer engineering, the curricular requirements are continually reviewed and upgraded to reflect technological advances.
 Curricular sequence and course descriptions contained herein are intended to serve as general guidelines.
 Contact the department for information on any changes to the requirements that are currently in effect but not listed in this catalog.
 Currently enrolled students are expected to modify their programs to take advantage of such revisions.
 Students who do not maintain continuous progress toward the degree through enrollment in applicable course work will be considered as new students upon reentering the computer or electronics engineering curricular sequence and will be subject to the requirements of the curriculum current at the time of their reentry.
-Certain courses may not be valid as prerequisites or as credit toward the degree after two academic years; the student’s academic adviser should be consulted regarding applicability.
+Certain courses may not be valid as prerequisites or as credit toward the degree after two academic years; the student’s academic advisor should be consulted regarding applicability.